Security Architecture

 Compliance

-• Inherits Oracle's SOC 2 Type 2 and ISO 27001 certifications for data
+• Inherits Oracle's SOC 2 Type 2 and ISO 27001 certifications for ERP data

-• OCI Vault is SOC 2 Type 2 and ISO 27001 certified for credential storage
+• Infrastructure and vault providers independently SOC 2 Type 2 and ISO 27001 certified

 • No PII stored beyond contact information (name, email)